When Neil Young Took an Odd ‘Journey Through the Past’

 Young's Harvest had been one of 1972's biggest sellers, and the hit singles "Old Man" and "Heart of Gold" helped make Neil Young a household name in his own right.
 Yet, Young – in what might be seen with historical hindsight as a typical move for this endlessly idiosyncratic artist – decided to follow up those triumphs with music from a largely inexplicable film of the same name.
 Journey Through the Past might best be described as Young's loose, experimental take on a documentary.

-In what might be seen, with historical hindsight, as a typical ‘Neil’ move, he decided to follow up those triumphs with this confusing soundtrack to the even more inexplicable movie.
-The two-LP set features some interesting moments from Young's then relatively short history.
-Concert and television appearance recordings from Buffalo Springfield (Hollywood Palace 1967) and Crosby, Stills, Nash & Young (a blistering live version of ‘Ohio’) are among the highlights.
+That said, the film features some interesting moments from Young's then-relatively short history.
+Recordings from concert and television appearances by Buffalo Springfield (Hollywood Palace, 1967) and Crosby, Stills, Nash & Young (a blistering live version of "Ohio") are among the highlights.

 Elsewhere, there are scraps from his solo years – including a 16-minute "Words," a fragment of "Are You Ready for the Country?" and a partial take on "Alabama" that crumbles away before emerging as "God Bless America," which is topped off with an excerpt of a Richard Nixon speech.

 Listen to Neil Young Perform 'Words'

 The final side of the set features various classical pieces from Journey Through the Past, ending with the Beach Boys' "Let's Go Away for a While," a beautiful instrumental from the Pet Sounds album.